 See You Soon is so captivating and compelling, the fact that it’s a love story about a gay couple takes second stage.
 Rabinowitz has achieved this by purposely avoiding any narrative twists we have come to expect from LGBTQ+ films. ”The tension doesn’t hinge upon a gay character’s tense relationship with unaccepting family members, or their rejection of their own queerness”, the director explains as we discuss the aims of his film.
 “There is nothing taboo about their relationship, and they’re not afraid their sexual identity will damage their social standing in any way”.
 By committing to an ordinary story between two ordinary people, Rabinowitz has achieved something extraordinary – he has created a sharp, sexy and heartwarming piece of cinematic magic and with it he’s caught the fever and fleetingness of love.

 See You Soon is Tyler’s first appearance on S/W as a director, but not the first time his work has been featured on our platform.
 Also a talented producer, if you follow our coverage you’ve probably already seen a couple of shorts he was involved in – Matthew Puccini’s The Mess He Made and Lavender (acquired by Fox Searchlight at Sundance 2019).
-His next project however sees him back in the director seat, as he’s currently developing his first feature YOU CANNOT ERASE ME, which is set in Toronto and centres on the romance between an up-and-coming drag queen and a queer refugee who has recently fled the state-supported persecution of LGBTQ+ lives in Chechnya.
+His next project however sees him back in the director seat, as he’s currently developing his first feature YOU CANNOT ERASE ME, which is set in Toronto and centres on the romance between an up-and-coming drag queen and a queer refugee who has recently fled the state-supported persecution of LGBTQ+ lives in his homeland.